(Scroll down for Crib/Lab/Shop information)

 Regis Center for Art encompasses 145,000 square feet of modern space dedicated to art production, exhibition, and studio art education.
 Regis houses state-of-the-art facilities in sculpture, foundry, ceramics, digital fabrication, imaging and editing, printmaking, drawing and painting studios, black and white photography labs, and digital moving image studios, as well as the the Katherine E. Nash Gallery, a 5,000 square foot research laboratory for the practice and interpretation of the visual arts.
 Regis West and the Quarter Gallery provide additional exhibition space.

-Regis Center for the Arts' fully equipped metal and wood fabrication shops in Regis East feature a walk-in spray booth, modeling and mold making studios, a welding and metal-forming shop and sandblasting booth, an enclosed sound-proof grinding room with air stations, and a check-out room for hand tools.
+Regis Center for the Arts' fully equipped metal and wood fabrication shops in Regis East feature a walk-in spray booth, modeling and mold making studios, a welding and metal-forming shop and sandblasting booth, an enclosed sound-proof grinding room with air stations, an industrial spot welder, a gas powered forge and a blacksmithing area.
+The wood shop has table saws, band saws, a 10" Jointer, 18' planner , wood lathe, chops saw, panels saw and a wood mizer mill.
+There is also a check-out room for hand tools.

-The foundry (E170) houses induction furnaces for bronze and iron, two cupolettes, gas-fired crucible furnaces, a burn-out/melt-out kiln, a 3-ton bridge crane, and a ceramic shell molding studio.
+The Wayne E. Potratz Foundry (E170) houses induction furnaces for aluminum, bronze and iron, two cupolettes, gas-fired crucible furnaces, a burn-out/melt-out kiln, a 3-ton bridge crane, and a ceramic shell molding studio.
 It also provides facilities for standard investment, chemically-bonded sand, green sand, and centrifugally cast molds.

-The 9,000 square foot Warren MacKenzie Ceramics Studios in Regis East include hand building and throwing studios, indoor and outdoor kiln rooms, glaze, plaster, and clay mixing rooms, and a computer lab.
-The kiln rooms contain multiple downdraft and updraft gas kilns, four atmosphere kilns (soda, wood), and 12 electric kilns.
-Production studios are outfitted with glaze spray booths, slab rollers, extruders, and electric and kick wheels.
+The 9,000 square foot Warren MacKenzie Ceramics Studios in Regis East include hand building, wheel throwing, and advanced ceramic studios, indoor and outdoor kiln rooms, glaze, plaster, and clay mixing rooms.
+The kiln rooms contain multiple downdraft and updraft gas kilns, 1 atmospheric soda kiln, a 2-chamber atmospheric wood/wood-soda kiln, and 13 electric kilns.
+There are 2 glaze spray booths, 2 slab rollers, 3 extruders, a 4-color ceramic decal printer, and students have access to electric, treadle, and kick wheels.